What is Legal Blood Alcohol Level for DUI in California?

 legal alcohol level

-This article gives an answer to the question What is Legal Blood Alcohol Level for DUI in California?
+This article answers the question What is the Legal Blood Alcohol Level for DUI in California?
 Click on the links below to go directly to your topic of interest.

-Legal Blood Alcohol Level for 21 years old and older non-commercial driver in California
+Legal Blood Alcohol Level for 21 years old and older non-commercial drivers in California

 In California, the legal blood alcohol level for most drivers is .08% or less of alcohol in blood by weight.
 California Vehicle Code section 23152(b) describes the meaning of legal blood alcohol level and also provides some other information relevant to BAC levels.

-At trial the prosecutor can prove that a DUI driver is above the legal alcohol level by relying on a legal presumption.
-That legal presumption allows the factfinder to draw a conclusion that a DUI driver is above the legal blood alcohol level of .08% by weight.
+At trial, the prosecutor can prove that a DUI driver is above the legal alcohol level by relying on a legal presumption.
+That legal presumption allows the factfinder to conclude that a DUI driver is above the legal blood alcohol level of .08% by weight.
 The presumption works when the blood alcohol level is measured within three hours of driving.

 This legal presumption is codified in the statute and can be found in California Vehicle Code section 23152(b).

-Moreover, another Vehicle Code section creates several more presumption.
-If the blood alcohol level is below .08%, but above .05%, the law creates no presumption toward guilt and no presumption towards innocence.
-But, if the blood alcohol level is below .05% of alcohol by weight, the law creates a presumption that the person was not impaired at the time of driving.
-These presumptions are all rebuttable presumption and are found in California Vehicle Code section 23610.
+Another Vehicle Code section creates several more presumptions.
+If the blood alcohol level is below .08%, but above .05%, the law creates no presumption toward guilt and no presumption towards innocence for a DUI case.
+But, if the blood alcohol level is below .05% alcohol by weight, the law creates a presumption that the person was not impaired at the time of driving.
+This makes is very difficult to prove a DUI with a BAC under .05%.
+The presumptions in CVC 23610 are rebuttable presumptions that can be overcome with good testimony from an expert witness.

-The presumptions are very damaging to California drivers and the only one that truly matters is the presumption that an alcohol level at the time of driving is above .08% if the driver is tested within three hours of driving and tests above the legal blood alcohol level.
-This presumption, just like the other presumptions, is rebuttable and can be overcome with a good defense evidence and argument.
-For example, the scientific approach used in Los Angeles DUI defense can easily overcome the presumption and show that the presumption is a legislative excuse to make prosecutor’s job easier so that they can get convictions faster.
-However, there is no basis in science to justify a conclusion that a person who is above the legal blood alcohol level must be above .08% three hours earlier.
+The presumptions in CVC 23610 are designed to damage the driver’s ability to defend a DUI case in California.
+The presumption simply allows a conclusion that a diver at the time of driving was above .08% if the driver is tested within 3 hours of driving and tests above the legal blood alcohol level.
+This presumption, just like the other presumptions, is rebuttable and can be overcome with good defense evidence and argument.
+For example, the scientific approach used in Los Angeles DUI defense can easily defeat the CVC 23610 presumption and show that the presumption is a legislative excuse to make the prosecutor’s job easier to get a conviction.
+Scientifically, there is no basis to justify a conclusion that a person who is above the legal blood alcohol level must be above .08% three hours earlier.

 Legal BAC for Commercial Drivers in California

-If a driver operates a commercial vehicle, the legal alcohol level is reduced to .04% by weight of alcohol in blood and another rebuttable presumption operates to presume that the person was above the legal limit if within three hours of driving he was above .04% blood alcohol level.
+If a driver operates a commercial vehicle, the legal alcohol level is reduced to .04% by weight of alcohol in the blood and another rebuttable presumption operates to presume that the person was above the legal limit if, within three hours of driving, he was above .04% blood alcohol level.
 The appropriate code section that addresses DUI while driving a commercial vehicle is California Vehicle Code section 23152(d).

 Legal alcohol level under 21 years

-For clarification, “underage DUI” is a DUI that only a minor can be charged with because of the blood alcohol level for “underage DUI” at least .05%.
-This offense is an infraction but requires a class before the license can be reissued and also will result in one-year suspension.
-A minor can still be accused of a regular DUI when his or her blood alcohol level is above .08% with much harsher consequences.
+For clarification, “underage DUI” is a DUI that only a minor can be charged with because the blood alcohol level for “underage DUI” is .05%.
+This offense is an infraction but requires a DUI program/class completion before the driver’s license can be issued and also, if convicted, will result in a one-year driver’s license suspension.
+An under-21 driver (“minor”) can still be accused of a .08% DUI when his or her blood alcohol level is above .08% – this carries harsher consequences and is no longer an infraction.

-The distinctions between 0.01% DUI and 0.05% DUI (the two different minor alcohol related violations) involve the level of the offense.
-A .01 BAC offense is a civil offense where as .05 BAC offense is an infraction.
-A conviction of .05 BAC minor DUI requires an alcohol education class where as .01 BAC does not.
-The major similarity between these two offenses is the consequences on driver’s license.
+The distinctions between 0.01% DUI and 0.05% DUI (the two different minor alcohol-related violations) involve the level of the offense.
+A .01 BAC offense is a civil offense whereas as .05 BAC offense is an infraction.
+A conviction of .05 BAC minor DUI requires an alcohol education class as .01 BAC does not.
+The major similarity between these two offenses is the consequences on a driver’s license.
 A minor cited under either of the code sections will face a license revocation for 1 year by the DMV.
 A minor will be entitled to a hearing that you can request only within 10 days of the arrest.
-Please call an attorney as soon as you get arrested so that we can contact the DMV on your behalf.
+Please call Los Angeles DUI attorney as soon as you get arrested so that we can contact the DMV on your behalf.

-Can a non minor be arrested for a DUI in Los Angeles with a blood alcohol level less than .08%?
+Can an adult driver be arrested for a DUI in Los Angeles with a blood alcohol level under .08%?

-1. facts surrounding the arrest – such as presence of accident, bad driving, or presence of other substances in blood stream,
+1. The facts that surround the arrest – such as an accident, bad driving, or the presence of other substances in the blood that can have the combined effect of intoxication.

 Los Angeles DUI Attorney